-China a sweet spot for U.S. companies’ earnings in second quarter
+China a sweet spot for U.S. companies’ earnings in second-quarter

 And many other foreign companies are also doing well.
 The European liquor industry is benefiting from a resurgence in Chinese consumer demand.

 Remy Cointreau, which battled a steep slowdown in China after Xi launched an anti-corruption drive in 2012 – hitting a lot of lavish wing and dining by businesses - said it saw a "clear improvement in consumption trends" this year.
 "We see the fast-growing upper middle class driving strong consumption growth for our upmarket cognac brands," the company’s Chief Financial Officer Luca Marotta said last month.

 Closer to home, Kweichow Moutai, the Chinese maker of the liquor baijiu and the world's largest alcohol firm by value, saw first half profits gain 27.8 percent.
 Chinese stock market gains this year have in turn helped confidence among retail investors.
 "I feel the wider economy is improving," said Ding Mingwei, 26, a manager at an education technology company in Shanghai.
 Ding, who says his own investments are up this year, now plans to spend more on hotels, dining out and funding hobbies such as playing the guitar.

 For some companies, China growth helped to offset problems elsewhere.
 Starbucks U.S. growth cooled in the third quarter but same-store sales for the coffee chain in China surged 7 percent.
 Among the Japanese companies to benefit, Sony's sales in China were up just under 50 percent in the three months to June, making it the electronic group's fastest-growing geographic segment.

 There are some sectors that are proving a tougher slog for foreign companies.